backflip/freeze-css-columns/README.md

 ## How it works

 The script finds the first items in every column and applies `break-before: column` to them.
-If the browser does not support this property (looking at you, Firefox), a `margin-top` fallback is used.
+If the browser does not support this property (looking at you, Firefox) or does crazy things with it ([looking at you, IE](https://stackoverflow.com/a/23001256)), a `margin-top` fallback is used.
+In IE, the script needs to compensate this `margin-top` by adding a negative `margin-bottom` to the element.

 Demo: https://backflip.github.io/freeze-css-columns/test/